AveryData/AveryData.github.io/_learning/linear_regression.md

 As x increase by 1 unit, the log odds increase by the coefficient.
 Or you can find the odds change by taking $exp(coeff)$.
 This apparently approximates to 100*coeff%.

+## Regression To Classification
+Note that **any** regression problem can be turned into a classification problem simply by adding thresholds / binning into separate groups with specific ranges.

+You can predict how much a customer might buy, but you might just label them as small, medium, and large customers.

 ## Model Validation

 ## Interaction Terms